hafsa-0-abdy/react-hooks-component-props-mini-project/README.md

   - an `<img>` element, with the `src` set to an image passed as a prop called `image`
-  - the `<img>` element should use this placeholder image as a _default value_ for the prop if no prop is passed in: "https://via.placeholder.com/215"
+  - the `<img>` element should use this placeholder image as a _default value_ for the prop if no prop is passed in: cc
   - the image should also be accessible!
 Give it an `alt` attribute of "blog logo"
   - a `<p>` element, with the text for the blog passed in as a prop called